What is a Computer Bit and How Does it Work?

 Why are Bits Important?

-The bits that make up your data are vital to how your computer operates.
-Bits determine whether a file is an image, spreadsheet, movie, or audio file; they tell your computer what to do with the information in that file.
+Bytes determine whether a file is an image, document, spreadsheet, movie, audio file or other medium and they tell your computer what to do with the information in that file.

 Converting information into digital form is called encoding; the process of converting it back into its original state is called decoding.
 Encoding and decoding both involve assigning values to different pieces of information so that a computer can store and process it appropriately.